peaky76/pybet/docs/source/getting_started.rst

 A Market class which allows for the creation of markets based on those odds and some limited calculations on those markets

+A Bet class which allows for the creation of bets using callbacks to check if they are settleable or not.

 For a basic guide to odds, please see [https://www.investopedia.com/articles/investing/042115/betting-basics-fractional-decimal-american-moneyline-odds.asp]

 Odds